juanloprib/python/README.md

 * MacOS: Open the terminal.
 * Linux: Open the terminal.

-To check the installed version of Python, run the following command:
+To check the installed version of Python, run the following command in the terminal:

 ```bash
 py --version
 ```

+To edit Python files, you can use a text editor like [Visual Studio Code](https://code.visualstudio.com/).
+You can also try an online Python interpreter like [Google Colab](https://colab.research.google.com/).
+This is a good option if you don't want to install Python on your computer.

 ## Files